aparna0522/WorldCall-Connect/README.md

 # WorldCall Connect

+# Project Description:
+A simple login, and registration portal(microservice), created using flask framework for Python, supporting the system using MySQL database.
+Lets user to see their profile.

-Dependencies:
+# Dependencies:
 - python@3.11
 - flask@2.3.2
 - bcrypt
 - pymysql

-Framework used: Python with Flask
+# Framework used: Python with Flask
-Database used: Mysql
+# Database used: Mysql

-Features:
+# Features:
 - Phone number Validation
 - User Profile can be viewed
 - Form validation (login, registration)

-How to run this project?
+# How to run this project?
 1. Please ensure you have the dependencies mentioned above to run this project.
 2. Create a mysql database called ```users``` Make changes to the config file, if any.
 3. Next create a table users inside this database with the following command: